debezium/debezium-design-documents/gsoc/div-dev123/Proposal.md

 This project proposes the **Debezium CLI**, a standalone, developer-friendly tool that simplifies the process of creating, running, and monitoring CDC pipelines.
 The project's primary focus is to deliver a **"Local-First" experience**, enabling users to run CDC pipelines locally using Debezium’s existing runtime capabilities without requiring a Kafka cluster.

 As a secondary goal, the CLI will integrate with the **Debezium Management Platform** to manage distributed production pipelines, providing a consistent declarative workflow across both local and remote environments.

+Unlike approaches that require building and deploying container images or managing external infrastructure, this CLI focuses on a local-first execution model, allowing developers to run CDC pipelines instantly with minimal setup.

 ---